Admission to the School of Medicine

 (502) 852-5193 or (800) 334-8635 ext.
 5193

-Out of State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
-Applications from nonresidents are accepted; those with significant academic, person or family ties to Kentucky are given preference.
-Residency must be established prior to making application.
+Out-of-State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
+Applications from nonresidents are accepted; those with significant academic, personal, or family ties to Kentucky are given preference.
+Residency must be established one year before submitting your application.

 Applications from international students, including those with "Deferred Action for Childhood Arrivals" status (DACA), are accepted.
-Consistent with the mission of the University of Louisville as a state university, those with significant academic, personal or family ties to Kentucky are given preference.
+Consistent with the mission of the University of Louisville as a state university, those with significant academic, personal, or family ties to Kentucky are given preference.
+International applicants are considered under the following circumstances:

-International students, including those with a pending application for permanent residency or with DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
+International students, including those with a pending permanent residency application or DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
 Such loans usually comprise an important part of a medical student's financial aid package.
-Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree.
-Admission offers to international students who are unable to submit adequate documentation of sufficient funds will be withdrawn.
-All decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission shall be made by the Dean or her designee.
+Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree (cost estimates).
+Admission offers to international students who cannot submit adequate documentation of sufficient funds will be withdrawn.
+The Dean or the Dean's designee shall make all decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission.

 The Early Decision Program (EDP) provides the well-qualified applicant an opportunity to secure acceptance by October 1.